Jack Campbell (ice hockey): Edmonton Oilers

 On July 13, 2022, Campbell signed as a free agent to a five-year, $25 million contract with the Edmonton Oilers.

 Campbell's first year with the Oilers was disappointing, and his poor play led rookie netminder Stuart Skinner to quickly beat Campbell to earn the Oilers starting job over him.
 Although he ultimately posted a winning record, Campbell finished the season with a .888 save percentage amid widespread criticism of his play.
 Campbell's poor play continued into the 2023–24 season and on November 7, 2023, Campbell was waived by the Oilers for the purpose of assigning him to the American Hockey League.
 Unclaimed by any team on waivers, Campbell was assigned to the Bakersfield Condors; he made his debut with the team on November 9, 2023, allowing 4 goals on 20 shots.
-On June 30, 2024, the Oilers exercised an ordinary-course buyout of the remainder of Campbell's contract, paying him a discounted $9 million, spread over a six year period, and making Campbell a free agent.
+On June 30, 2024, the Oilers exercised an ordinary-course buyout of the remainder of Campbell's contract, paying him a discounted $9 million, spread over a six-year period, and making Campbell a free agent.

-Detroit Red Wings
+Detroit Red Wings and Grand Rapids Griffins

 On July 1, 2024, Campbell signed a one-year, $775,000 contract with the Detroit Red Wings.
-On October 4, 2024, it was announced that Campbell had entered the NHL/NHLPA Assistance Program and would be unavailable for the team for an indefinite period while he received care from the Player Assistance Program.
+On October 4, it was announced that Campbell had entered the NHL/NHLPA Assistance Program and would be unavailable for the team for an indefinite period while he received care from the Player Assistance Program.
+He returned to Detroit later that fall where he was assigned to the club's AHL affiliate, the Grand Rapids Griffins.
+Campbell only dressed for the Red Wings once, called up on Dec.
+14 on an emergency basis to back up Ville Husso, although he did not play and was subsequently reassigned to the Griffins.

+Campbell played 14 regular season games for the Griffins, with a 0.824 save percentage and 2.91 goals allowed average; in the post-season, he appeared twice, including once in relief.
+In his first, relief appearance, he allowed no goals on 11 shots, but ultimately could not contribute to a win to make up for the four goals allowed by starter Stephane Julien.
+The following game saw Campbell get the start, where he allowed four goals on 27 shots.
+The Griffins lost the series, swept by Campbell's former club, the Texas Stars.

+In a February 2026 podcast appearance, Campbell was referred to as a "retired" NHL goaltender and a "former" professional hockey player, and referenced beginning to work as a life coach.